National Festival and Tournament

 • Four nighttime shows in the beautiful National Arts Centre, with three semi-finals and a spectacular final performance of the top 5 teams.

-• A hotel stay in Les Suites Ottawa with teams from across the country, with access to personal kitchen suites.
+• Access to our CIG rate at Les Suites Ottawa, with access to personal kitchen suites.

 • Daily morning warm-ups, hosted by our experienced trainers, offering opportunities to warm up and socialize